trazfr/prometheus-xmpp-alerting/README.md

 This program uses HTTP with 3 different paths:

  - `/alert` is used by Prometheus' Alertmanager to send alerts
  - `/send` is mainly used for debugging or if one just want to send simple message from another program.
 To send a message:
-   `curl -H 'Content-Type: text/plain' -X POST <my_ip:port>/send -d 'my message'`
+   - `curl -H 'Content-Type: text/plain' -X POST <my_ip:port>/send -d 'my message'`
+   - `curl -H 'Content-Type: text/html' -X POST <my_ip:port>/send -d '<p style="color:green;font-weight:bold;">Green text</p>'` if the client supports the deprecated XEP-0071
  - `/metrics` to be scrapped by Prometheus.
 It exposes some basic metrics